Did You Know?

 Mayo Garden Center is the oldest privately-owned family business in Knoxville.
 The business started as "Mayo's Seeds" in 1878 on Gay Street across from the Tennessee Theatre.
 Six generations later, Mayo Garden Centers are going strong with three locations in the area.
 Still, Mayo's is beloved to Knoxville.
 Many families in the region consider it a cherished family tradition to get their Christmas tree at Mayo's every year.
 See their story.

-The third oldest family business in Knoxville is Rose Mortuary, proudly serving the families of Knoxville with compassion for over 125 years with two locations, Broadway Chapel and Mann Heritage Chapel.
+The third oldest family business in Knoxville is Rose Mortuary, proudly serving the families of Knoxville with compassion for over 135 years with two locations, Broadway Chapel and Mann Heritage Chapel.
 Current owners, the Starkey and Marcum families, remain committed to providing families with the highest level of service that began with the Mann family in 1884.
-Bob, Adam, and Brian Starkey are members of The Legacy Centre.
 Rose-Mann is also one of the largest independent funeral homes in the state.The old Mann Mortuary is shown in pictures below.
 The first picture is dated 1925, and the second was taken in 1940.

 Family-owned businesses are an important part of the culture, progress, growth, and prosperity of East Tennessee and the world.
 Furthermore, the socio-economic value of the family enterprise is priceless.